LukeGarnham/Stumps-and-Studs-MS4/README.md

 In [Heroku](https://heroku.com/), I created a new app called 'stumps-and-studs'.
 To deploy to Heroku, I installed gunicorn (*pip3 install gunicorn*).
 I then created a Procfile which instructs Heroku to run gunicorn and serve the Django app.

 Next, using the command *heroku login -i*, I logged into Heroku using my account credentials.
 Then I disabled collect static so Heroku didn't try to collect static files when deploying using the command *heroku config:set DISABLE_COLLECTSTATIC=1 --app stumps-and-studs*.
 Within the global settings file, I added 'stumps-and-studs.herokuapp.com' to the list of allowed hosts (ALLOWED_HOSTS).

+I then commited my changes and pushed them to GitHub before then pushing them to the Heroku master branch using the commands *heroku git:remote -a stumps-and-studs* and then *git push heroku master*.

+On the Heroku app dashboard, under the Deploy section, I connected to the main branch of my GitHub repository for this project and set it to automatically deploy so that whenever I push an update to my GitHub repository, it is also updated in Heroku.

+Finally, I updated the secret key (SECRET_KEY) in my GitPod environment and added it to the Heroku environment.
+I changed the global settings file to retrieve this from the environment and updated DEBUG.

 ### Connecting Django Application To Postgres Database